AkiraaMiyoko/Akiraa/README.md

 SMALL INSTRUCTION:

-You need to download PYGAME in VScode for the game to program and also click python debugger to run the game if you press F5.
+You need to download PYGAME in the extensions in VScode for the game to program and also click "python debugger" to run the game if you press F5.

 ----------------------